Motag8tor/com.d4rk.qrcodescanner/README.md

 alt="PayPall"
 height="90">](https://bit.ly/D4rK-S-A-D)

-It uses the [ZXing](https://github.com/zxing/zxing) scanning library.
-Is compatible with Material-You design on Android 12+ devices with changeable themes in settings.
+It uses the [ZXing](https://github.com/zxing/zxing) scanning library and is compatible with latest Material-You design on Android 12+ devices with changeable themes in settings for new and old devices. 📱

+QR & Bar Code Scanner app is also QR code generator in your pocket.
+Using QR generator is extremely easy to use, simply enter the data you wish on QR code and click to generate QR codes.
+After generating your code you can export it as SVG or PNG file type. 🖼️

+QR and bar codes are everywhere!
+Install QR & Bar Code Scanner app to scan every code you want.
+QR & Bar Code Scanner app is the only free scanner app you will ever need. 📷 Turn on the flashlight for scanning in the dark or use pinch to zoom to scan QRs far away. 📸

+Also D4rK QR & Bar Code Scanner scan all common barcode formats: QR, Data Matrix, Aztec, UPC, EAN and many more.
+It can use flashlight to scan in the dark, zoom to read barcodes from far distances and links, connect to Wi-Fi, view geolocations, add calendar events, find product information, etc.

-You can customize you app experience, like preferred camera or preferred theme using app settings.
+You can customize in app experience, like preferred camera (back or front) or preferred theme using app settings.

 Bugs can be reported here.